felixlu/awesome-stars/topics.md

 ## project-management

+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
+AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
+The best open source alternative to Notion.
-- [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Asana Alternative.
+- [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
 Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
 - [Leantime/leantime](https://github.com/Leantime/leantime) - Leantime is a goals focused project management system for non-project managers.
 Building with ADHD, Autism, and dyslexia in mind.
-- [mattermost/focalboard](https://github.com/mattermost/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
+- [mattermost-community/focalboard](https://github.com/mattermost-community/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
 - [opf/openproject](https://github.com/opf/openproject) - OpenProject is the leading open source project management software.
 - [kanboard/kanboard](https://github.com/kanboard/kanboard) - Kanban project management software